Jauntlet/Scoundrills/readme.md

 mkdir build
 cd build
 ```
-compile using CMake (run in the build folder). we export the compile commands for clangd, you can skip that argument step if you don't use anything like that.
+compile using CMake and ninja (run in the build folder). we export the compile commands for clangd, you can skip that argument step if you don't use anything like that.
 ```
 cmake .. -DCMAKE_EXPORT_COMPILE_COMMANDS=1
-make
+ninja
 ```
 the executable is called "scoundrills", so run this command to launch it
 ```